nikashahabi/UrlShortener/Readme.md

 # UrlShortener with .NET Core

 This project is a simple *URLshortener* implemented with .NET Core Framework and uses powerful Entity Framework as its *ORM* to fetch data from Postgres Database.
+It encodes valid long URLs to short ones and can redirect to a long URL after getting the corresponding short URL.

 ## Getting Started